 - Specify the maximum number of bookings for single-booking resources that can start at the same time.

-- Silver Party Package: Uses Aqua Park (multiple-booking resource) and Party Tables 1-5 (single-booking resources) – limited to 2 bookings per start time.
+- Party Tables 1-5 are a single-booking resource, shared by both Silver and Gold Party Packages – limited to 2 bookings per start time.

-- The VIP Park Booth bookings don’t affect this, as they use a different set of single-booking resources (VIP Booths 1-5).
+The VIP Park Booth bookings don’t affect this because they use a different resource (VIP Booths 1-5).

 Allow guests to book sessions outside of operating hours